Resilience from Diversity: Population-based approach to harden models against adversarial attacks: Preliminaries

 \section{Preliminaries}

 The experiments in this work are based on two types of deep learning network populations.
-A population consists of multiple submodels (networks) but operates as a single model.
+A population consists of $n$ submodels (networks) but operates as a single model.
 The first type consists of a population of LeCun's et. al. \cite{lecun1998gradient} LeNet5 submodels trained on the MNIST dataset.
 Each of these submodels consists of three convolutional layers followed by a fully connected layer and achieves an accuracy of 99.2\% on benign data.
 LeNet5 is small enough which would help us to easily examine and investigate the weights produced and explain the rationale behind the results achieved.
 The second type consists of a population of ResNet18 submodels \cite{he2016deep} trained on the CIFAR-10 dataset, where they achieve an accuracy of 95.4\% on benign data.
 The models are tested against multiple attacks.
-The focus of this work is on the FGSM, PGD, AutoAttack, and MI-FGSM.
+The focus of this work is on the FGSM, PGD, AutoAttack \cite{croce2020reliable}, MI-FGSM \cite{dong2018boosting}, and the Expectation Over Transformation (EOT) attack \cite{athalye2018synthesizing}.
 FGSM and PGD are known stable attacks in the literature.
 AutoAttack is a strong attack that we use to test this methodology to its limits.
 MI-FGSM attack enhances the transferability of the crafted attacks which is suitable to counter our methodology since the defending submodel is different every time an attack is conducted.
+The EOT attack takes the gradient generated, samples it for $n$ times and considers the average of all the samples to build the attack on.
+This attack is interesting to us since it is created for the purpose of countering defenses that are dependent on the element of randomness.
 The adversarial attacks Python library used in this work is the Torchattack library \cite{kim2020torchattacks}.
 The source code of this library can be accessed on GitHub \footnote{\url{https://github.com/Harry24k/adversarial-attacks-pytorch}}

-The experiments compare performance of these population-based models operating under two different training regimes.
-We name them Unliked Model (ULM) and CLM as shown in Fig.\ref{fig:ulm_clm}.
+The experiments compare the performance of these population-based models operating under two different training regimes.
+We name them Unlinked Model (ULM) and CLM as shown in Fig.\ref{fig:ulm_clm}.
 ULM consists of a population of independently trained submodels without enforcing any diversity or conducting any other form of interference during their training.
-CLM consist of a population of submodels trained first independently then simultaneously for accuracy using a mechanism to enforce submodel diversity.
+This methodology is based on previous work \cite{zhou2018breaking, wang2020advms} to break the transferability of the adversarial attack.
+CLM consist of a population of submodels trained using a mechanism to enforce submodel diversity.